wrkzcoin/wrkzcoin/LITENODE.md

 Never make a lite node a seed node.

-### Do not combine lite mode with explorer mode
+### Lite mode and explorer mode are mutually exclusive

-`--daemon-mode explorer --lite` is currently accepted but does not work.
-Every explorer endpoint below `H` - `getBlocksByHeight`, `getBlockDetailsByHash`, `getTransactionDetailsByHash`, `queryblocksdetailed` - reads the transaction records lite mode drops, so they fail or return nothing for those heights.
+`--daemon-mode explorer --lite` is refused at startup.
+Every explorer endpoint below `H` - `getBlocksByHeight`, `getBlockDetailsByHash`, `getTransactionDetailsByHash`, `queryblocksdetailed` - reads the transaction records lite mode drops, so it would return nothing for those heights rather than report an error.
+A node that looks like it works while quietly serving an incomplete chain is worse than one that refuses to start.

 Related, for anything you have built on the RPC: `/get_global_indexes_for_range` **refuses** below `H` rather than narrowing the range, so historical range queries